 In Windows 8.1, you need to do is, while on your Start Screen, right-click on the Tile, whose live notifications you want to turn off.

-At the bottom, you will see the option to Turn Live Tile Off.
+At the bottom, In Windows 8, you will see the option to Turn Live Tile Off.
 Clicking on it will turn off the live tile notifications.
 In Windows 8.1, you will see a context menu open.

 If you wish to turn on back the live notifications, right-click on the tile and this time you will see the option to Turn live tile on.

 Disable Tile Notifications for all Tiles

 If you wish to turn off tile notifications for all the tiles, you can do so using the Group Policy Editor.
 Type gpedit.msc in start screen search and hit Enter to open it.
 Navigate to the following policy setting: